evbacher/gd2md-html/markdown-verification.md

 This page both demonstrates and tests the features of [Docs to Markdown](https://workspace.google.com/marketplace/app/docs_to_markdown/700168918607) conversion from a Google Doc to a simple Markdown or HTML file.

-**Note**: Not all Markdown renderers support all Markdown features.
-For example github Markdown does not support a table of contents ([TOC]), footnotes, or definition lists.
-Also, some Markdown environments strip heading IDs and replace them with their own generated IDs.
-You’ll have to do some manual adjustments, depending on your target environment.

 [TOC]